Five flexible work models to improve employee productivity

 • For employees, flextime requires more disciplined action to maintain and complete work.

 It works by splitting the tasks and assignments of a single full-time role to be managed by a team of two part-time individuals.
-For example, from Mondays to Wednesday afternoons, Person A will come in to the office and work in a position, then on Wednesday afternoons to Fridays, Person B will come in and resume the responsibilities that Person A managed earlier in the week.
+For example, from Mondays to Wednesday afternoons, Person A will come into the workplace and work in a position, then on Wednesday afternoons to Fridays, Person B will come in and resume the responsibilities that Person A managed earlier in the week.

 In the United States, job sharing is a fairly common working model.
 It is both observed and promoted by the federal government as an opportunity to provide flexible employment for workers who need to juggle their professional lives with family obligations, are pursuing an education, or simply want to lighten their workload without having to quit a role entirely.